robkremers/Spring_Boot_Course_2019_09_23/Readme.txt

   <aop:aspectj-autoproxy/>

-will tell Spring that we use annotations base AOP.
+will tell Spring that we use annotations based AOP.

-When using AOP with Spring Boot the following tags are being used for this purpose:
+When using AOP with Spring Boot the following class level tags are being used for this purpose:

 import org.aspectj.lang.annotation.Aspect;
 import org.springframework.context.annotation.Configuration;